fregisk/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 0x09.
-Web infrastructure design DevOps SysAdmin web infrastructure By: Sylvain Kalache, co-founder at Holberton School Weight: 1 Project to be done in teams of 3 people (your team: Fregis Koffi, REMI GNAMIEN, Aristide YAO) Project will start Dec 8, 2022 6:00 AM, must end by Dec 12, 2022 6:00 AM Manual QA review must be done (request it when you are done with the project) Challenge #3 has started!
+Web infrastructure design DevOps SysAdmin web infrastructure By: Sylvain Kalache, co-founder at Holberton School Weight: 1 Project to be done in teams of 3 people (your team:Fregis Koffi,  REMI GNAMIEN,  Aristide YAO) Project will start Dec 8, 2022 6:00 AM, must end by Dec 12, 2022 6:00 AM Manual QA review must be done (request it when you are done with the project) Challenge #3 has started!
 Concepts For this project, we expect you to look at these concepts:

 DNS Monitoring Web Server Network basics Load balancer Server